 Zip buy now, pay later reviews highlight a BNPL service that’s best for those making smaller purchases.
 Once also called Quadpay, Zip offers customers two ways to pay for purchases over time called Pay in 4 and Pay in 8.
 While the company claims that it charges no interest, it does apply an installment fee to each purchase, which essentially amounts to an interest charge.

 However, Zip works well for many consumers, as evidenced by its high average satisfaction ratings.
-Compared against other BNPL apps, Zip qualifies for a spot in our best buy now, pay later companies review.
+Compared against other BNPL apps, Zip just missed earning a spot in our best buy now, pay later companies review.

 Pros